-In an era where smartphones buzz constantly and screens dominate our daily landscape, parents face an unprecedented challenge: modeling healthy technology habits while managing their own digital dependencies.
+In an era where smartphones buzz constantly and screens fill our days, parents face a real challenge: modeling healthy technology habits while managing their own digital dependencies.
 We tell our kids to put down their devices, yet we’re constantly checking our own phones.
-Kids notice this contradiction between what we say and what we do.
+Kids notice this gap between what we say and what we do.

 Tech-life balance isn’t just about limiting screen time.
 It’s about using technology in ways that help, not hurt, our relationships and family life.
-For parents, finding this balance is important not just for themselves, but for teaching their children how to use technology wisely.
+For parents, finding this balance matters not just for themselves, but for teaching their children how to use technology wisely.

 Understanding the Parental Digital Dilemma